graphpaperpress/Sell-Media/README.md

 Changelog
 ---------

+1.5.3
+---
 * Bug: Fixed issue when removing items from the cart incorrect totals were displayed
 * Bug: Fixed issue in widgets
+* Bug: Price groups was not respecting newly created sizes when downloading images

 1.5.2
 ---